Directions:

 First, we are going to look at Polar Covalent…

--Polar covalent is a description of a bond that has an uneven distribution of charge due to an unequal sharing of bonding electrons.
+What is polar covalent?-Polar covalent is a description of a bond that has an uneven distribution of charge due to an unequal sharing of bonding electrons.

 The boy is not equally sharing with anyone else but rather taking all the food for himself.